 The state of the ANSELB bits has no effect on digital output functions.
-A pin with TRIS clear and ANSELB set will still operate as a digital output, but the Input mode will be analog.
-This can cause unexpected behavior when executing read-modify-write instructions on the affected port.
+A pin with TRIS clear and the ANSELB bit set will still operate as a digital output, but the Input mode will be analog.
+This can cause unexpected behavior when executing Read-Modify-Write instructions on the affected port.

-Note: The ANSELB bits default to the Analog mode after reset.
-To use any pins as digital general purpose or peripheral inputs, the corresponding ANSEL bits must be initialized to '0' by user software.
+Note: The ANSELB bits default to the Analog mode after Reset.
+To use any pins as digital general purpose or peripheral inputs, the corresponding ANSELx bits must be initialized to '0' by user software.